 We are all paying for our classes and we deserve the best possible instructors for ourselves.
 So here are top reasons and warnings for you to change your gym as fast as possible.
 This can be easily applied to any sport.

 1. Your instructor’s lineage is unclear!
-When you ask your instructor about his belt linage and you notice that his answers are weird, unclear and he has no real Idea who gave him belt you should be worried.
+When you ask your instructor about his belt lineage and you notice that his answers are weird, unclear and he has no real Idea who gave him a belt you should be worried.

 2. Your instructor never trained Jiu Jitsu or Martial Art that he’s teaching you.
 Your instructor is fake and you can spend your time better elsewhere.

 3. Your instructor hates “what if” questions.
 Jiu-Jitsu is a very complex sport and instructors should be happy if you ask them as many questions as you want.
 Instructors that hates your question are most of the time afraid they won’t know the answer.
 And if they don’t know the answers on techniques that they’re showing something smells there.

 4. Your instructor who doesn’t have any serious injuries never spars with his students.
 Most of the time he is afraid of losing and he doesn’t want to tap.
 And most of the time he knows he sucks at Jiu Jitsu and he doesn’t want you to see that.
 If Helio could roll with his students till he was 90 your instructor can too.

 5. Your instructor, without any serious injuries, doesn’t want to roll with people who visit your gym.
 He is afraid of getting submitted and he’s aware what you will think about him.
 The real instructor will roll with anyone as he wants you to accept him the way he is not the way he wants you to think he is.

 6. Your instructor is your instructor in the gym and not outside of it.
 If he thinks that he can control your life and act like you’re “little monkey” it’s a bad habit.
 Outside of the gym, your instructor should know where is his place.